ccapdev1920T2/s12g14/README.md

 * To the family who supported us during this hard times
 * To the friends who've made us laugh and smile while cramming together
 * To the kind professors who made time and were lenient on their requirements
+* To the authors of the pictures we've used for our sample data.